Explore Exoplanet Atmospheres

 Investigate the atmospheres of planets outside our solar system, then make a pitch for what exoplanet spectra you’d like to capture with the James Webb Space Telescope.

-2. Elaborate on any questions or challenges you had in filling out the evidence for your conclusions in the chart.
+2. For your chosen exoplanets, elaborate on any questions or challenges you had in filling out the evidence for your conclusions in the chart.

 Source 1: